-- Transparency: FREL Suriname background information is openly available online10.
-All spatially explicit information on forest cover change is available through the open-access geoportal www.gonini.org.
-There is a multi-stakeholder collaboration (annex 2) in the development of national Land Use Land Cover (LULC) Maps and an exchange of data between these stakeholders, which promotes transparency regarding spatial data in Suriname.
-Reports and documents on spatial and non-spatial information such as Emission Factors (EF), Timber production and Forest Inventory data are published and disseminated through the website of the National REDD+ Program (www.surinameredd.org) and the website of the SBB (www.sbbsur.com). - Accuracy: Area estimations based on remote sensing are generated following the good practices recommended by Olofsson et al. (2014) and GFOI (2017) and the tools developed by FAO (2016).
+- Accuracy: Area estimations based on remote sensing are generated following the good practices recommended by (Olofsson et al. 2014; Olofsson et al. 2020) and GFOI (2017) and the tools developed by FAO (2016).
 To reassure the quality of the field measurements, field plots were reassessed.
 In case of large deviations, the plots were re-measured by the field teams.
 The accuracy of the timber production is determined based on expert estimations by SBB, with SBB data approved by other local institutions such as the General Bureau of Statistics and the National Planning Office. - Completeness: All methodologies used, intermediate results and decisions made are presented and documented so that it is possible to reconstruct the FREL (in agreement with decision 13/CP.19). - Consistency: The FREL and the Suriname GHG national inventories were not consistent yet during the development of the first FREL.
 At the moment, the second FREL and the NC3 are being produced simultaneously, leading to consistency of these two reports.
 The forest related emissions within the GHG inventory were estimated based on expert knowledge and research, before the NFMS was established.
 Since the NFMS became operational, regular data is available on the forest cover change using well described national methodologies, and additional data was collected and processed on emissions due to selective logging and carbon stocks.
 The subsequent GHG inventories will use the data provided by the NFMS.
 Another example is the national forest definition, which has been updated in the FREL and will be used in a consistent manner for the NC3 and other forthcoming documents.
 The national staff responsible for the NFMS and FREL has developed strong capacity by designing methodologies and procedures and building the different data collection components in-house, with support from international partner organizations.
 This assures consistent application of the methodologies in the future.